-Everybody Can Live a Little Easier in the Town That Made Sweet Tea Famous
+Live a Little Easier in this Senior Living Town That Made Sweet Tea Famous

 In Summerville, majestic forests, fragrant flowers in bloom, and three centuries of heritage and unmistakable Southern charm create quite a recipe for distinctive small-town living.
 In fact, South Carolinians and even others from around the world used to come to Summerville in search of respite from summer’s heat and even the purported healing powers of the region’s centuries-old swaying pines.
 These days, there’s even more to love about life in and around our charming Lowcountry home!